 March 2017: Dr Caitlin Notley presented emergent findings at the Society for Research on Nicotine & Tobacco Annual Meeting, Florence, 8th-11th March 2017.

-February 2017: Electronic version of the interview is launched online: Access it here.
+February 2017: Electronic version of the interview is launched online.
 The ECtra study featured in the Eastern Daily Press.
 Dr Caitlin Notley was interviewed about the ECtra Study on BBC Radio Norfolk by Matthew Gudgin.

 January 2017: Norwich e cigarette shops kindly agree to promote the ECtra Study to their customers.
 Dr Caitlin Notley gave a brief presentation about the ECtra Study at the UK Electronic Cigarette Research Forum, Edinburgh, 19th January 2017.